getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 ### GitHub Enterprise

-You can now use the data from your GitHub Enterprise commits to help you find and fix bugs faster.
+You can use the data from your GitHub Enterprise commits to help find and fix bugs faster.

 #### Configure GitHub Enterprise